 Those who have come close to processing seafood know that it is important to know whether fish is with or without head, gutted or ungutted, fillets with red and bone or skinless and boneless, etc., if this information is not available then it is impossible to calculate out the total utilization of individual species.

 Matís has been in a collaborative project with the Directorate of Customs, Statistics Iceland, the Association of Fish Processing Plants, the National Association of Fish Farms, Icelandic and Iceland Seafood, where these issues have been reviewed.
 The project was funded by the AVS Fund.
-The report "Increasing the value of data" can be found here (best viewed in Acrobat Reader).
+The report "Increased value of data" can be found here (best viewed in Acrobat Reader).

 The result of the project is a summary of what the situation is and how the current information system is not getting a good enough handle of this data that is being created.
 There is also a proposal for improvements and how very detailed information could be obtained on all types, values and utilization, but in order to achieve this, product descriptions must be harmonized and it must be ensured that there is the same understanding of the terms used.
 There are now definitions for the product descriptions and they have a number of pictures to better show what is meant.